Distributions of Integral Points and Dedekind Zeta Values: Introduction

-\begin{remark} The result is independent on the choice of $\chi_E$ for each $E$.
-In fact, two different such $\chi_E$ are Galois conjugate to each other and their corresponding orders $R_E$ are also Galois conjugate to each other.
-In particular, two such orders share the same zeta function. \end{remark}
+\begin{remark} The result is independent of the choice of $\chi_E$ for each $E$.
+In fact, two different such $\chi_E$ are Galois conjugate and their corresponding orders $R_E$ are also Galois conjugate.
+In particular, they share the same zeta function. \end{remark}

+\begin{remark} Given Theorem \ref{thm-main} above, it seems quite interesting and feasible to devise an algorithm to compute the leading coefficient $C(\chi)$. \end{remark}